skillpub/collaboration/README.md

     "license": "free"
 }
 ```
-Slack token is "Bot User OAuth Access Token".
+Slack token is **"Bot User OAuth Access Token"** in terms of Slack documentation.
 To get it do the steps bellow

 create Slack App - https://api.slack.com/apps/new
 create a Bot User for this App: